 Did you see my Instagram post last week?
-I’ve been working on these.
-Sweet potato fries have been covered exhaustively on the internet, but I do feel that my findings here will add something to the discussion.
+I’ve been working on these crispy baked sweet potato fries.
+This food has been covered exhaustively on the internet, but I do feel that my findings here will add something to the discussion.
 I even busted out the measuring tape for this one!
 It’s gonna be that kind of post today.

 Let me start by saying: I always order sweet potato fries at restaurants.
 Like, the fried ones that usually cost an extra dollar to be served alongside your burger/sandwich/wrap etc. When they’re right (lightly crispy, well-salted to balance the sweet, no burnt-but-still-soggy bits), they’re SO right.
 I crave them regularly.